-The GDPR will be effective from 25 May 2018 when it will replace the existing EC Data Protection Directive (EC/95/46) ('Directive'), bringing new legal rights for individuals, extending the scope of responsibilities for data controllers and processors and enhancing the regime for enforcement to include the risk of fines at up to 4% of an organisation's worldwide annual turnover.
+The GDPR became effective on 25 May 2018 when it replaced the existing EC Data Protection Directive (EC/95/46) (Directive), bringing new legal rights for individuals, extending the scope of responsibilities for data controllers and processors and enhancing the regime for enforcement to include the risk of fines at up to 4% of an organisation's worldwide annual turnover.

 DLA Piper have designed this Guide to provide in-house lawyers, Data Protection Officers and others dealing with privacy compliance issues on a day-to-day basis with an easy-reference manual to the GDPR.

 The Guide presents an outline of each section of the GDPR, highlighting the key areas of reform and giving practical pointers about the tasks to take to support compliance, in six sections:

 - Fair processing and individual rights

 For ease of reference, headings within each section in the Guide are colour coded to show the degree of change from the previous regulatory regime: